bpogroup/gympn/README.md

 ```

 ## Examples
-Check the examples/ directory for sample scripts demonstrating how to use GymPN for different use cases.
+For examples of how to use GymPN, check out the [examples directory](./examples).
+You can find various scripts demonstrating how to create environments, define agents, and run simulations.
+Alternatively, a gentle introduction to the library is available in the [gentle introduction](./gentle_introduction.md).

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have ideas for improvements or new features.